 Bonus fact: 18.6% of all tech founders in Canada were students at UWaterloo.

-Austin takes round three, but just barely.
+Austin takes round three, but it's closer than this chart makes it seem.
 Considering the fact that the University of Texas at Austin is regarded as a "Public Ivy" - a public university that achieves Ivy League-levels of student and faculty quality - it is notable that Waterloo's research performance is nearly its equivalent.

 Round Four: Rent

 Well, Waterloo wins here.
-Our commercial rent costs are half those of Austin’s.
+Our commercial rent costs are a third lower than Austin’s.